Evans’ 29 points lead No. 2 Louisville past UT Martin 96-61

+The teams were meeting for the second time in less than a month — a replacement for a postponed Louisville-North Carolina game.

 The Cardinals (8-0) outscored the Skyhawks (2-3) 28-11 in the second quarter to lead 49-24 at halftime.
-Evans, who scored a previous season high of 25 points against UT Martin last month, made six 3-pointers to finish 10 of 12 from the field.
+Evans, who scored 25 points against UT Martin last month, made six 3-pointers to finish 10 of 12 from the field.
 She topped her previous best of 28 points against Oklahoma State on Nov.
 29, 2019.

+In her previous game, Evans scored 11 points in 17 minutes, missing all three attempts from behind the arc.
+It didn’t matter as Louisville emptied its bench in a 97-46 rout of crosstown Bellarmine.

+This time, Louisville coach Jeff Walz made sure Evans had the ball early and often.

+“She really let the game come to her in the first half,” Walz said.
+“When someone’s shooting as well as she was, we’ve got to do everything we can to find them in transition, to get them an open shot, create one for them.”

-The All-American guard scored 11 of Louisville’s first 15 points to put Louisville ahead 15-9.
+The All-American matched her previous game in the first 5 1/2 minutes alone as she scored 11 of Louisville’s first 15 points to put Louisville ahead 15-9.
 The Cardinals made of 10 of 20 shots in the second quarter to put the game out of reach.

+“My first 3, I knocked it down, so I got it going early,” Evans said.
+“I knew I wasn’t going to continue to shoot that bad from 3.
+My shot’s going to fall because I put the work in, day in and day out.”

-Kianna Smith added 14 points with three 3s, helping Louisville win its third rescheduled nonconference game in five days.
+Kianna Smith scored 14 points with three 3s and Hailey Van Lith added 12 points to help Louisville win its third rescheduled nonconference game in five days.
 The Cardinals scored 26 points off 18 turnovers to improve to 11-0 all-time against UT Martin.

-Chelsey Perry had 26 points for UT Martin, which shot 48% after halftime and 40% overall but never got close in the final 20 minutes.
+Chelsey Perry had 26 points and 10 rebounds for UT Martin, which shot 48% after halftime and 40% overall but never got close in the final 20 minutes.

 BIG PICTURE